NateLapak/Revolution-Cycle/README.md

 ```
 # Purpose and Challenges
-The purpose of this project for me was to have and
+The purpose of this project was to
 build experience working in another frontend framework
 other than React.
 The biggest challenge I had was
 using fake data to generate a list of customers and